 Lake of the Ozarks, Missouri

 It’s great to see the vivid crimsons, golds, and oranges as trees change to their autumn colors.
 But it’s even better to see these hues reflected on the lake waters.
 And at the Lake of the Ozarks, foliage viewing (at its most beautiful in mid- to late-October) is just the start of a great fall vacation.
-A wide range of lakeside events – from kids’ activities to sports, spas, and wineries – is bound to make your fall foliage trip unforgettable.
+A wide range of lakeside events – including spas, fairs, and wineries – is bound to make your fall foliage trip unforgettable.

 Mark your calendar.
 The ritzy ski resort for the rich and famous is in full fall foliage regalia from mid- to late-September.
 And while it can’t compete with the Northeast when it comes to the vibrancy of its autumn hues, it more than makes up for it with its golden aspen leaves, bright evergreens, the fall colors that dot the mountainsides, the purple-and-white-striated mountain peaks, and the calm and quietude that pervade the mountain town this time of year.